-For a while now, HubSpot has a Pipeline Generation Bootcamp for agency partners.
+For a while now, HubSpot has had a Pipeline Generation Bootcamp for agency partners.
 It’s an in-depth course that teaches you how to optimize your sales pipeline and start generating more leads/sales.

 Needless to say, Dan Tyre has a lot to teach you from attending the Pipeline Generation Bootcamp.
 Amongst all the crucial lessons, these were the six things that most stood out: